 Nonstop present the opportunity to spend the winter season in Banff working as a ski instructor.

-We've teamed up with Norquay's established ski school internship program that will train you to achieve your level 1 instructor certification before you join their team as a fully fledged ski instructor teaching skiing in the Canadian Rockies.
+We've teamed up with one of Banff's most established ski school internship programs that will train you to achieve your level 1 instructor certification before you join their team as a fully fledged ski instructor teaching skiing in the Canadian Rockies.

-There are just sixteen places available on Norquay’s Internship Program which consists of two distinct components:
+There are just sixteen places available on this Internship Program which consists of two distinct components:

 After a warm welcome from our Resort Host and an orientation of Banff, and having settled into your accommodation and met your house-mates, the coaching begins.
 The first three weeks in Banff will be spent preparing for your level 1 instructor assessment.